 The new year 2019 is still young, but the old year’s legacy can still be felt.
 So a fintech end-of-year review is in order, as 2018 had many opportunities to make an impact.

 365 days, to be exact, during which the fintech industry came up with unforeseen novelties and thrilling developments: The online payment, cryptocurrency, and digital finance sectors presented themselves as versatile and volatile.
 There is much to look at in our fintech retrospective, from the cryptocurrency decline to the new challenges and changes in mobile payment.

 So let’s approach this giant of a year from different angles.
-We asked our three co-founders, what kept them occupied in 2018 in different areas of fintech.
+We asked the three trimplement co-founders, what kept them occupied in 2018 in different areas of fintech.

 Fintech End-of-Year Review Natallia’s